-Where you aware that more than one-half of your home’s energy costs are from your heating and cooling?
-That’s why it’s so important to secure an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at natural gas into heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
 An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and stimulate sustainability.
+In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save homeowners money and encourage sustainability.

 Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would convert nearly 100% of the gas into usable heat.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
-Learn how these furnaces can help you save on energy bills now.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces